atrisovic/weather-panel.github.io/_site/content/geographical-unit-data.md

 Your first step should be to view your shapefile in a software system like QGIS or ArcGIS.
 QGIS is a free and open-source desktop geographic information system application that supports viewing, editing and analysis of geospatial data.
-ArcGIS is a proprietary software for working with maps and geographic data.
+ArcGIS is proprietary software for working with maps and geographic data.

 These systems also allow you to perform many kinds of spatial analysis.
 Some of the most commonly useful are calculating Zonal